phil-taylor-sj/FlowStim/README.md

 # FlowStim

 FlowStim is a personal project to build a lightweight fluids solver into an interactive application.
+The solver is implemented with the [Finite-Volume Method](https://www.cfd-online.com/Wiki/Finite_volume) in C++, and utilises the Qt framework to implement the user interface.
+The ultimate goal is to build an application which can be deployed on Android/IOS, and allow the user to explore flow physics through a few, low-cost interactive test cases (and also learn more C++ along the way).

-This project was inspired by the 'coding advanture' of [Sebastian Lague](https://www.youtube.com/watch?v=rSKMYc1CQHE).
-In that case, the [Smooth Particle Hydrodynamic (SPH)](https://en.wikipedia.org/wiki/Smoothed-particle_hydrodynamics) method was implemented with Unity and C# to create a multiphase fluid render.
+This project was inspired by the 'coding advanture' of [Sebastian Lague](https://www.youtube.com/watch?v=rSKMYc1CQHE), in which the [Smooth Particle Hydrodynamic (SPH)](https://en.wikipedia.org/wiki/Smoothed-particle_hydrodynamics) method was implemented with C# to create a multiphase fluid renderer Unity.

-For this project, the Finite-Volume methods is implemented in C++, and developed into an interactive application using the Qt framework.

 ### The Physics

-The tutorial '12 Steps to Navier-Stokes' [Lorena Barber](https://lorenabarba.com/blog/cfd-python-12-steps-to-navier-stokes/) is an excellent source for those unfamiliar with the general principles of Computational Fluid Dynamics.
-It provides a detailed step-by-step outline a basic solver implementation in Python, using the mesh-based Finite-Difference Method.
+Whilst some background it provided here; the tutorial '12 Steps to Navier-Stokes' by [Lorena Barber](https://lorenabarba.com/blog/cfd-python-12-steps-to-navier-stokes/) is an excellent source for those unfamiliar with the general principles of Computational Fluid Dynamics.
+It provides a detailed step-by-step outline a basic solver implementation in Python, using the mesh-based [Finite-Difference Method](https://www.cfd-online.com/Wiki/Finite_difference).

 ## Governing Equations